It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 What you can do about it: You don’t have to give a consequence in the heated moment.
 Take time to calm down and get clear.
 A good consequence takes time to formulate.
 Give a consequence that you can back up and is related to the offense.

-Labels are extremely shaming because they attack her core essence.
+Labels are extremely shaming because they attack your daughter’s core essence.

 Labels stick and are hard to forget.